Singapore On A Budget: It’s Possible. Here’s How.

 Hey guys, wanna hear a secret?
 Singapore on a budget is possible.
 I promise.
 I’ve done it twice!
 So after my recent visit, I thought I’d write this Singapore budget travel guide to help anyone else visiting the supposed ‘most expensive city in the world’ and worried about its costs.

 I’m going to cover where to stay in Singapore on a budget, cheap eats in Singapore, budget hotels in Singapore, the best hostels in Singapore and free things to do in Singapore.
 There’s plenty of them, more than enough to fill up 2 days in Singapore or longer!

 Arriving into Singapore

 Arriving into Singapore is probably everyone’s smallest concern when it comes to their travel budget, because they will most likely be arriving from a cheaper country.
 Due to Singapore Changi Airport’s position as a ‘hub’ airport and it being very well connected to virtually the whole world, it is really easy to fly into the city.
-I got a budget flight with Norwegian Air one that cost me less than £250 from London.
+Singapore Airlines is the national carrier but it isn’t the cheapest airline – Scoot, the nation’s budget carrier has good deals, and I got a budget flight with Norwegian Air one that cost me less than £250 from London.